Hemanthtejavath/NxtWave-Webclone-Internship-1/README.md

 ## 📽️ Final Thoughts

-This project helped me **strengthen my frontend fundamentals** and proved that even without JavaScript, it’s possible to build interactive, beautiful static websites.
+This project helped me **strengthen my frontend fundamentals** and proved that even with JavaScript, it’s possible to build interactive, beautiful static websites.
 I learned a lot about layout, responsiveness, and how to break down a complex design into manageable components.

 ---